uswds/uswds/CONTRIBUTING.md

 #### Getting started with USWDS code

-1. Fist, fork this repo into your GitHub account.
+1. First, fork this repo into your GitHub account.
 Read more about forking a repo on [GitHub](https://help.github.com/articles/fork-a-repo/).
 1. Open your local copy of the repository then run the following command in terminal to install project dependencies:
     ```sh
     npm install